happykit/auth-email/README.md

-> ⚠️ This package is an alpha version and not yet production ready!
+> ⚠️ This is an alpha version and not yet production ready!

 <a id="nav">
   <img src="https://i.imgur.com/fxD3HmM.png" width="100%" />